mstksg/inCode/copy/entries/machines-1.md

 because of how Haskell associates function calls, the parentheses are unnecessary.
 And hey, it kind of looks like `runAuto` is a two-parameter function with an Auto as the first parameter and the "influence"/"input" as its second.
-Which, due to the magic of currying-by-default, it really is!
+Which, due to the magic of currying-by-default, it basically is, in Haskell!

 ### A Non-trivial Auto

 Okay, that was fun I guess.
-But now let's take a first look at an auto which "can" be influenced.
+But now let's take a first look at an auto which *can* be influenced.

 Let's have a stream where at every step, we can choose to "reset" the counter to whatever integer we like.